iandrew8/hardhat-sol/README.md

 # A Hardhat solidity project

-This project is a blockchain based smart contracts projects, that runs smart contracts written in Solidity programming language, compiles them and deploys them using Hardhat, an Ethereum development environment
+This project is a blockchain based smart contracts projects, that runs smart contracts written in Solidity programming language, compiles and deploys them using Hardhat, an Ethereum development environment

 ```shell